severian42/Firewatch/README.md

 - **Legal jargon explanations**: Clarifies complex legal terms
 - **State law lookups**: Checks recording consent laws by state

-**Important**: The API never receives your location, personal data, or app usage patterns.
-It only gets the specific queries you choose to make.
+**Important**: The API never receives your personal data, or app usage patterns.
+It only gets the specific location and queries you choose to make.

 ---